-The STATx pins are signals that is not required by the USB specification.
-Its function is to allow the hub to provide feedback to the user whenever a device is properly connected to the port.
+The STATx pins are signals that are not required by the USB specification.
+Their function is to allow the hub to provide feedback to the user whenever a device is properly connected to the port.
 An LED and series resistor connected to STATx can be used to provide a visual feedback.
 If an overcurrent condition is detected at a port, the STATx of the offending port will alternately turn on and off causing an LED to blink.
 The LED will continue to blink until power to the offending port is turned off by the host or until the hub is re-enumerated.

-The default state of $\overline{\text{STATx}}$ is inactive.
-After a port is enabled AT43312A will assert the port's $\overline{\text{STATx}}$.
-Any condition that causes the port to be disabled inactivates $\overline{\text{STATx}}$.
+The default state of STATx is inactive.
+After a port is enabled AT43312A will assert the port's STATx.
+Any condition that causes the port to be disabled inactivates STATx.